Overview

 The following apps have been approved for use in U-M Google Chat:

-You can use the Google Drive app to get notifications in Google Chat about activity in Drive.
+You can use the Google Drive app to get notifications about activities in Drive in Google Chat.

 You can use the Meet app in Google Chat to schedule, modify, and cancel meetings or to look up your schedule.